-The Application for Graduation for fall semester must be completed on or before December 1 prior to the academic year in which the degree is expected.
-The Application for Graduation for spring semester must be completed on or before May 1 prior to the academic year in which the degree is expected.
-Students who plan to graduate at completion of summer term must apply on or before September 1 prior to the year in which the degree is expected.
-Applications for graduation are available at the Registrar's Office and under Student Forms on RAIN and on the GSW homepage.
+The Application for Graduation for fall semester must be completed on or before January 15 prior to the academic year in which the degree is expected.
+The Application for Graduation for spring semester must be completed on or before June 15 prior to the academic year in which the degree is expected.
+Students who plan to graduate at completion of summer term must apply on or before August 15 prior to the year in which the degree is expected.
+Applications for graduation are available at the Office of the Registrar and under Student Forms on RAIN and on the

+GSW homepage.

-Graduation Term Apply no later than one year prior to graduation
+Graduation Term Apply no later than two full semesters prior to graduation

-Fall December 1
+Fall January 15

-Spring May 1
+Spring June 15

-Summer September 1
+Summer August 15